intrepidbird/blaze/README.md

 ## A visually appealing wiki page to reduce confusion within the community

 Blaze is a web-based application that allows users to create wikis about their community or anything at all!
-This project contains HTML, CSS, and Flask files, along with an "static" folder that holds various images and code.
+This project contains HTML, CSS, and Flask files, along with a “static” folder that holds various images and code.
 In this README, we will guide both newcomers and experienced developers through the key aspects of this project.

 This project is made for MontyHacks VII by **Alex Sheng, Dhruv Rakhade, Jay Fang, and Anshuman Roy**.